ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/synchronization/conflicts/resolve.dotnet.markdown

 ## Example I

-If you want to keep the destination file version you need to resolve the conflict by using `CurrentVersion` strategy.
+If you want to keep the destination file version, you need to resolve the conflict by using a `CurrentVersion` strategy.
-That will force the history of remote file to be incorporated into the local one.
-So the next attempt to synchronize this file will result in no operation because it will look as the file was already synchronized.
+That will force the history of remote file to be incorporated into the local one, so the next attempt to synchronize the file will result in no operation, as it will appear that the file was already synchronized.

 {CODE resolve_conflict_2@FileSystem\ClientApi\Commands\Synchronization.cs /}

 ## Example II

-The second option is to resolve conflict in favor of source file version.
-You need to set `RemoveVersion` strategy then.
+The second option is to resolve the conflict in favor of the source file version.
+In this case, you need to set a `RemoveVersion` strategy.
-In contrast to the usage of `CurrentVersion` strategy, the conflict will not disappear right after applying `RemoveVersion` resolution because the destination file system never requests any data from the source file system.
+In contrast to the usage of the `CurrentVersion` strategy, the conflict will not disappear right after applying the `RemoveVersion` resolution, as the destination file system never requests any data from the source file system.

-This operation will just add an appropriate metadata record to the conflicted file (`Raven-Synchronization-Conflict-Resolution`) to allow the source file system to synchronize its version in next synchronization run (periodic or triggered manually).
+This operation will simply add an appropriate metadata record to the conflicted file (`Raven-Synchronization-Conflict-Resolution`) to allow the source file system to synchronize its version in next synchronization run (periodic or triggered manually).

 {CODE resolve_conflict_3@FileSystem\ClientApi\Commands\Synchronization.cs /}